 |$3.32 per hour

 1 No SLA is provided on the Developer tier.
 Scale unit is not offered on the Developer tier.

 2 The Base unit of the Premium tier includes 1 standard integration account.

 Integration Account Integration Account is Microsoft's cloud-based solution that seamlessly integrates business processes and data sources.
 The Integration account lets customers benefit from Logic Apps B2B / EDI and XML processing capabilities.

 For more detailed information, visit the pricing page of Azure Microsoft.

 Azure Logic applications provide an appealing solution that is ideal for SMB and larger corporations to create cloud-based business workflows.
 Additionally, with an Enterprise Integration pack, it is now possible to create B2B integration workflows that run in the Cloud.

-Businesses can set up the Integration account to save the most important B2B documents.
+Businesses can set up an Integration account to save the most important B2B documents.
 This allows developers to develop more complex B2B workflows with the help of the connectors available.
-The workflow can be expanded to include hybrid situations in which data sources are hosted on-premises through the “On the premises Data Gateway” within Azure.
+The workflow can be expanded to include hybrid situations in which data sources are hosted on-premises through the "On the premises Data Gateway" within Azure.